 Snowflake – 3.7% (Coming Soon) The perfect brew for the festive season – pale, fruity and very easy drinking!
 US grown Willamette and Cascade, give a citrus punch with a light fruity aftertaste.
 Just enough to cut through all that rich festive food!

-Brew York are presenting a Northern Brewery Keg Beer Festival, For Keg-Fest North from Thursday 16th - Saturday 18th November.
-Along side Brew York, who will be representing North Yorkshire, will be Anarchy Brew Co from Northumberland, Blackjack Beers representing Lancashire, Hawkshead Brewery from Cumbria and finally North Brewing Co representing West Yorkshire.
+Brew York is presenting a Northern Brewery Keg Beer Festival, For Keg-Fest North from Thursday 16th – Saturday 18th November.
+Alongside Brew York, who will be representing North Yorkshire, will be Anarchy Brew Co from Northumberland, Blackjack Beers representing Lancashire, Hawkshead Brewery from Cumbria and finally North Brewing Co representing West Yorkshire.
 It’s sure to be a party to remember!
-There will also be fabulous DJ's, live music and excellent street food that you've come to expect.
-The Cider bar from Orchard's of Husthwaite and our Hoptails (beer cocktails) bar will also be back.
+There will also be fabulous DJ’s, live music and excellent street food that you’ve come to expect.
+The Cider bar from Orchard’s of Husthwaite and our Hoptails (beer cocktails) bar will also be back.
 You can book online and there will also be tickets on the door.

 Our big event is on 3rd-5th November which will be our Dark City beer event.
 It will feature over 20 breweries who will be bringing along their favourite Stouts, Porters, Black IPAs etc. Tickets can be bought from Eventbrite.